Kingswhale/react-projects/README.md

-#### Haven complete the tutorial I deem it fit to complete the project as I plan to take project in react.
+#### Haven complete the tutorial I deem it fit to complete the following project as I plan to take project in react.

 (React Tutorial)[https://youtu.be/iZhV0bILFb0]